Download Music from Freegal

 Is there a Freegal App for my mobile devices?

 Yes, there are free Freegal Apps for Apple iOS and Android mobile devices.
-You can use the app to select three titles per week (or one song and one video), download the songs to your mobile device, and play them on your device via the Freegal App.
+You can use the app to select your titles every week, download the songs to your mobile device, and play them on your device via the Freegal App.
 See the Freegal FAQ for information on how to transfer media from the Freegal App into iTunes, using a computer.
 Songs and videos you have recently downloaded remain available for a brief period of time in your "My Downloads" list.
 If you want to enjoy a song on both your computer and your mobile device, you can download it first with the Freegal app on your mobile device, and then download it again to your computer during the current week or following week.

 I've downloaded a song, but can't find it on my computer: